- 28 Jun 2023

 The Process Folder Data Aware Behavior enables Designers to assign a Subflow that triggers every time a new Process Folder is created.

-This behavior excels in situations where multiple workflows must work in parallel with another such as sending emails or notifications to an account group once starting a process or logging out detailing for debugging once starting a process.
+This behavior excels in situations where multiple workflows must work in parallel, such as sending emails or notifications to an account group once starting a process or logging out detailing for debugging once starting a process.

 |About Process Folders|